-- Spider veins Sclerotherapy is NOT a covered benefit. - · Varicose veins: - Sclerotherapy for symptomatic varicose veins is covered at 100%; and - Vein stripping for symptomatic varicose veins is a covered benefit in the Tier 1 Network of Providers only.
+- Spider veins Sclerotherapy is NOT a covered benefit. - · Varicose veins: - Sclerotherapy for symptomatic varicose veins is covered at 100%; and - Vein stripping for symptomatic varicose veins is a covered benefit in the provider network only.

 Telemedicine, Express Care Online and Virtual Visit Coverage